 When making initial budget allocations, keep the 70/20/10 rule in mind for new marketing spend.
 Under this investment scenario, 70% of your budget is earmarked for “tried and true” programs, another 20% is set aside for a few “safe bets” and 10% is reserved for riskier “experiments.”
 The key is to balance traditional spending with new opportunities that could deliver a strong upside.

-Despite the focus on digital and content marketing, in-person trade shows, industry conferences and local events still represent 10-20% of B2B marketing budgets, according to Forrester Research.
-Lastly, don’t forget to preserve budget for branding, public relations, analyst relations, marketing support and sales collateral with the remaining 15-20% of your budget.
+Despite the focus on digital and content marketing, in-person trade shows, industry conferences and local events still represent 23% of B2B tech marketing budgets, according to IDC.
+Lastly, don’t forget to preserve budget for branding, public relations, analyst relations, marketing support and sales collateral with the remaining 10-15% of your overall budget.

 Budget allocations are an exercise in tradeoffs, so its important to evaluate the potential impact of different tactics to build a portfolio of marketing assets that supports your overall growth strategy.